Hiking Cates Park - panoramic view

 Trail description

-What sets Cates Park apart from other Vancouver-area hikes is its dramatic contrast between environments within such a short distance.
-You'll start among driftwood and tidal pools, listening to waves against the shore, then climb through towering Douglas fir and western red cedar that block out much of the sky.
-The elevation gain is gradual but steady, making it an excellent training ground for hikers preparing for bigger Coast Mountain adventures.
+What sets Cates Park apart from other Vancouver-area walks is its dramatic contrast between environments within such a short distance.
+You'll start among driftwood and tidal pools, listening to waves against the shore, then move through towering forest.
+The relatively flat terrain makes it an excellent destination for hikers of all abilities, including families and those new to hiking.

 Trail Experience and Terrain

-The hiking experience at Cates Park unfolds in distinct phases that showcase the diversity packed into this waterfront location.
+The hiking experience at Cates Park unfolds through distinct phases that showcase the diversity packed into this waterfront location.
 Beginning at the shoreline, you'll traverse smooth boardwalks and gravel paths where the sound of lapping waves provides a constant soundtrack.
 The terrain here is forgiving, with minimal elevation change and wide, stable surfaces that accommodate hikers of all abilities.

 Views and Wildlife